 There should be different access schemes for controlling access to the data transfer medium.
 The application and mode of operation determine the access scheme to be used.

-The access schemes are ITDMA, RATDMA, SCTDMA and FATDMA.
+The access schemes are MITDMA, RATDMA, and FATDMA.

 3.3.1.1 Cooperation on the data link